matteyeux/twitna/README.md

 # twitna
-script I use with a Twitter bot
+A script I use for a Twitter bot

+For this script I used [etnawrapper](https://github.com/tbobm/etnawrapper) by Théo "Bob" Massard.